 Tip 5: Structure your content for easy discovery

 If you have web-based content available to the public, your web-site or content system should be designed to expose your collections to search engines.
 The vast majority of public users will come to your content through a commercial search engine like Google or Yahoo, not through your front page URL.
 Optimising your web content so search engines can index it will ensure your content can be discovered more easily.

-With these expectations in mind, users need to be instantly informed about what they can and can’t do with your content rather than being given blanket legal statements, locked down formats or requirements to send off for written permission.
-Having clear rights statements and where possible licence statements that focus on permitted behaviour rather than prohibited behaviour will help protect the integrity of your content while encouraging users to return to you for their next experience.
+These days, users often want to download, interact, copy and re-use content that they find online for their own purposes.
+With these expectations in mind, users need to be instantly informed about what they can and can’t do with your content rather than being given blanket legal statements, locked-down formats, or requirements to send off for written permission.
+Having clear rights statements and copyright licence statements that focus on permitted behaviour rather than prohibited behaviour will help protect the integrity of your content while encouraging users to return to your site (or collection).

-Analogue print, audio and moving image technologies are centred on the production of physical copies of content that, when stored appropriately, only decay gradually over time.
-Damage is usually visible to the eye, and when discovered the content can often be restored or at least made sense of.
-Digital technologies, in contrast, rely solely on machine-readable media that can decay or fail rapidly without visible signs of damage.
+Digital technologies rely solely on machine-readable media that can decay or fail rapidly without visible signs of damage.
 Such failure can happen in days, weeks or months, and may lead to the complete and irreversible loss of your content.
 That means back-up and long-term storage options have to be a core part of your digital project planning from day one.